 I expect students to:

 Be excited about ecology.
-Graduate research is challenging and unfortunately, not well compensated.
-But it is an incredible opportunity to explore your curiosity about the natural world.
+Graduate research is challenging and not financially rewarding, but it is an incredible opportunity to explore your curiosity about the natural world.
 If this drives you, you will do well.
 This means you should be excited to read the literature deeply, watch countless research seminars about multi-trophic interactions, and dig into work in the lab and the field.
 If these things don’t appeal to you, the many challenges of grad school may not feel worth it.
 Please make sure this is a path you are passionate about before diving in.

-Work hard and full-time on your graduate research.
+Work smart and work hard.
 Grad school demands a huge investment of both time and mental energy.
 While scheduling time off is important, research projects and study will often stretch your schedule outside of a traditional 9-5, and your work hours may be hard to predict.
-Regardless of what your assistantship specifies, being a graduate student is way more than a full-time job.
-If you are working part-time elsewhere, you won’t have time to pursue insect ecology as ambitiously as will be required for a successful career.
+Regardless of what your assistantship specifies, being a graduate student is way more than a full-time job if you’re doing it right.
+Moonlighting elsewhere is not compatible with success in academic research.

-Communicate regularly and ask for help.
+Communicate regularly, and ask for the help you need.
 I expect to see you regularly and discuss updates in research and professional development.
 Weekly individual meetings can be scheduled formally if preferred, but I maintain an open door policy.
 To prepare for constructive meetings, I ask students to use this template to compose agendas:

 - What are your logistical needs?

 - What are you struggling with or confused by?

 - What are your goals for the next week? (make them reasonable and specific, and rank them in order of priority)

 Be an active member of the lab, department, and academic community.
-I expect students to work on campus, attend seminars, regularly attend bi-weekly lab meetings, and actively participate in group research and professional development activities.
+I expect students to work regularly in our office on campus, attend seminars, attend bi-weekly lab meetings, and actively participate in group research and professional development activities.
 Lab meetings are dedicated to discussing logistics, practicing presentations, reviewing manuscripts (ours and others), and fellowship.